 The requisition right is not quite as powerful as it appears to be due to a series of judicial developments that have made the effective use of the requisition right difficult.
 Canadian courts have held shareholders to a high standard of technical compliance in submitting requisitions and have demonstrated a propensity to invalidate requisitions on technical grounds.
-For example, in Bioniche, a 2013 decision of the Ontario Superior Court of
+For example, in Wells v Bioniche Life Sciences Inc., a 2013 decision of the Ontario Superior Court of Justice, the Court upheld a board's decision to reject a requisition on the basis that it

-Proxy contest data from Kingsdale Shareholder Services Inc.
+1 Proxy contest data from Kingsdale Advisors.

-For the purposes of this article, our analysis is generally based on the Canada Business Corporations Act (CBCA), the federal corporate law under which the plurality of Canadian listed companies are incorporated.
+2 For the purposes of this article, our analysis is generally based on the Canada Business Corporations Act (CBCA), the federal corporate law under which a majority of Canadian listed companies are incorporated.
 The corporate statutes of the other major Canadian jurisdictions are substantially similar with respect to proxy solicitation and shareholder rights, with some exceptions that are beyond the scope of this article.